Galapagos Islands Vacations: everything you should know before booking

 I have been to the Galapagos Islands for 3 weeks and researched all the possible ways to get there, including hotels, restaurants, tours, and cruises, compared prices, and took notes of everything that happened during my stay.
 I have put all the information I gathered in this huge guide and other detailed posts.

 And if you are wondering whether you can afford this trip, I guarantee you that there are ways to visit the Galapagos Islands and make the most of it without breaking the bank.
 It’s totally up to you.
-In my Galapagos Islands Vacation guides, I will explain in detail how to visit the Galapagos islands with any budget.
+In my Galapagos Islands Vacation guides, I will explain in detail how to visit the Galapagos Islands with any budget.

 HOW WE PLANNED OUR TRIP TO THE GALAPAGOS ISLANDS